tsgates/arch-wiki-markdown/wiki/USB_3G_Modem.md

 A number of tools are available to help with that.
 Two console tools are vnstat, which allows to keep track of bandwith over time, and iftop to monitor bandwidth of individual sessions.
-If you are a KDE user, KNemo might help.
-All are available in the community repository.
+If you are a KDE user, knemo might help.
+All are available in the official repositories.

 Reading SMS
 -----------